-I realized in my architectural studies already that classical architecture will not be my path.
-Therefore, I was looking for an alternative that combines my experiences from apprenticeship as an interior decorator and my classical architecture studies.
+I had already realized during my architectural studies that classical architecture will not be my path.
+Therefore, I was looking for an alternative that would combine my experiences from apprenticeship as an interior decorator and my classical architecture studies.
 I had a strong desire to combine media and architecture – so I worked in agencies that specialized in virtual and interactive spaces when I was a student.
 After a few years of agency life, I felt the need to fill spaces with content and life, to bring spaces to life, to charge them with spirit and emotions.
 This is how scenography came into play.

 What were your priorities, were you interested stage design or in the scenic space?

-At the beginning my focus was with scenic space, whereby my interest was still strongly driven towards digital interactions.
-In the course of my Master’s studies, I developed a curiosity about how content and interaction can be blended together.
+At the beginning my focus was on scenic space, at which time my interest was still strongly driven towards digital interactions.
+Over the course of my Master’s studies, I developed a curiosity about how content and interaction can be blended together.
 The approaches could also be analog.
 It was important for me to question old ways of thinking and to allow new ideas.
 My goal was to let go of the rather structural planning I learned when working in architecture, to break the boundaries of the strongly digital-driven architectural processes.
-I rather wanted to incorporate artistic aspects, such as painting or model making into my creative work.
-I got new input from fellow students or lecturers, all of whom came from a wide variety of fields and also from the field of stage design that I actually had previously ignored.
-Especially the confrontation with the stages of Hans Dieter Schaal and the Bauhaus stages of Oskar Schlemmer led me to new trains of thought.
-It was especially their transformation of architectural means in stage sets or costume pictures and scenographies that I found inspiring.
-These strong inspirations from the field of stage design are still incorporated into my design processes – be it for an exhibition, a trade fair stand or a retail architecture.
+I rather wanted to incorporate artistic aspects, such as painting or model making, into my creative work.
+I got new input from fellow students and lecturers, all of whom came from a wide variety of fields and also from the field of stage design that I had actually previously ignored.
+The confrontation with the stages of Hans Dieter Schaal and the Bauhaus stages of Oskar Schlemmer especially led me to new trains of thought.
+It was especially their transformation of architectural means into stage sets or costume pictures and scenographies that I found inspiring.
+These strong inspirations from the field of stage design are still incorporated into my design processes – be it for an exhibition, a trade fair stand or retail architecture.

 What was so special about studying at the TU Berlin?

-For me, it were the people behind the Master’s program who were truly special.
-It really was the diversity of the cultural and professional backgrounds of the classmates and the lecturers that enabled a lively and inspiring student life.
+For me, it was the people behind the Master’s program who were truly special.
+It really was the diversity of cultural and professional backgrounds of the classmates and the lecturers that enabled a lively and inspiring student life.
 The practical training helped me to establish international contacts.
-The artistic approach and the analogue way of working also inspired me to new ideas.
+The artistic approach and the analogue way of working also introduced me to new, inspiring ideas.

 And have you been able to get in contact with clients during the practice-oriented study at the TU?

 Early in my studies, I used existing contacts with cooperation partners or made new ones.
 My entry into the agency life also began during my studies at the TU.
 In the third semester, thanks to the help of two of my lecturers, I was able to establish contact with TRIAD, a Berlin-based agency for communication in space.
 I completed my obligatory internship there.
-Every since I have been working as a freelancer for TRIAD.
-The first steps in the field of stage design were also made possible by lecturers at TU Bühnenbild_Szenischer Raum.
-I was able to realize a set design for the award ceremony of the KAIROS Prize for the Töpferstiftungat the Staatstheater Hamburg with two fellow students.
-The contact with the Movimentos Academy was also created through the program.
+Ever since I have been working as a freelancer for TRIAD.
+My first steps in the field of stage design were also made possible by lecturers at TU Bühnenbild_Szenischer Raum.
+I was able to realize a set design for the award ceremony of the KAIROS Prize for the Töpferstiftung at the Staatstheater Hamburg with two fellow students.
+Through this program, we made contact with the Movimentos Academy.
 Since then we have realized several stage sets as an alumni team for the Movimentos Festival at the Theater Wolfsburg.

 What do you like most about your job?